agathoklisx/libved/README.md

   These warnings can not and should not be hided, but the application at runtime, should work/behave correctly, as long this prerequisite/condition is true.

   [update: Last days of December 2019: The above is not quite correct.
 The static targets can produce (like in one case with getaddrinfo()) segfaults.
   So probably (they are not trustable).
 Plus they are not flexible (though there is a noticeable difference in memory usage that is reported by htop(1) and an unoticable (almost) better performance).
-So i lost a bit the desire to put the mind to think this case when facing with the code.
+So i lost a bit the desire to put the mind to think much of this case when developing.

   This is where things could be improved a bit.

+  I do not how but C has to be settle and offer a couple of warrantee's for common requests like a string reprecentation of a double.
+  I do not use double and such code i will never write probably, but for this i've read "today" in zsh mailing list a thread, with people (that are experts in that domain) and they found that there is no an established standard way.
+  I guess is not totally C faults here, ar they are different approaches and languages are free to do whatever they like.

+  C++17 added a to_chars() function to handle that case for good.

+  So those are small but quite important cases that the mind should think about.

-  The flow is quite important for the programming mind when expressing (probably much of the buggish code was written in some of those times).
+  But the flow is quite important for the programming mind when expressing (probably much of the buggish code was written in some of those times that the syncronization with the mind and with the actual code is lost).

-  So yes, probably it is time for C to start thinking to offer (which could be for free), a more abstract communication for the human being mind, who while follows a thought (which probably are complicated thoughts about conditions that can be met and need handling), do not have to be penaltized about conditions that do not have relation with the actual code, but has to do with details such: is size_t enough suitable?
+  So yes, coders do not have to be penaltized about conditions that do not have real relation with the actual code, but has to do with details such (for C): is size_t enough suitable?
 Some argue for ptrdiff_t instead, as it helps the compiler to detect overflows as size_t is unsigned and ssize_t could be not as big as size_t, plus ssize_t (not sure though) is not standard.

+  Probably some things should be really settled for good now at the next revision.

-  I realize that this is a property of C and where C shines (as the golden peak of the Macha-Puchare mountain in a glorious morning in a bathe of light), but perhaps and this is emphasized:
+  I realize that the knowledge of how the machine works, it is a property of C and where C shines (like the golden peak of the Macha-Puchare mountain in a glorious morning in a bathe of light).
-  I do not how but C has to be settle and offer a couple of warrantee's for common requests like a string reprecentation of a double: i do not use double and such code i would never write probably, but for this i've read today in zsh mailing list with people that are experts in that domain and found that there is no an established standard way.
-They are different approaches and languages are free to do whatever they like.
-I guess is not totally C faults here.
-C++17 added a to_chars() function so probably C can follow.

   But in anycase there quite many of cases that, still today (in 2019?), fail in the quite big bucket of undefined behaviors, which is what make people to say that C is unsafe, but and other common in 2019 expectations.
-So i do not how, but what i know (mostly be feeling) that some of those warrantee's will bring an instant satisfaction (and a huge relief) to the programmer, if there were none of these backthoughts to hold the mind, and instead of coding the actual program, fights with the language.
-I'm not totally in the position to prove it (like many other things that holds trueth but can not be proved), but since we can never live the moment (probably there is not such a thing as the now, since the now is always past), the one and only thing we actually searching for, is a fraction of time that is not countable (it's like a micro-nanosecond but less).
-  This is enough to work the life procedure (as we offer something by living, as quite possible we have been created for a reason (to produce a thing)), so this might give the self what it he needs to take, but after that, we are probably free to use then the mechanics.
-So do not have to destroy our only chance from the delibaration or at very least the only chance for an explanation.
-  (but see at CONCENTRATION section for related details or see the movie which in my lang was translated as "The cycle of the lost poets").

   So as a resume, i think that shared targets release a burden when developing or the code should handle with #ifdef the case for static targets and exclude code,